Kalen King: Green Bay Packers

 King was drafted by the Green Bay Packers in the seventh round with the 255th overall pick in the 2024 NFL draft.
 He signed his rookie contract on May 3.
-He was released on August 27, 2024, and re-signed to the practice squad.
+King was released by the Packers on August 27, and subsequently re-signed to the practice squad.
 On December 5, he was elevated to the gameday roster for Week 14.
-He signed a reserve/future contract on January 13, 2025.

-On August 26, 2025, King was released by the Packers as part of final roster cuts.
+King signed a reserve/future contract with Green Bay on January 13, 2025.
+On August 26, King was released by the Packers as part of final roster cuts.

 Carolina Panthers

-On August 27, 2025, King was signed to the Carolina Panthers practice squad.
+On August 27, 2025, King was signed to the Carolina Panthers' practice squad.
+He was promoted to the active roster on November 29, but waived three days later.
+On December 4, King was re-signed to the practice squad.

+Arizona Cardinals

+On December 23, 2025, King was signed by the Arizona Cardinals off of the Panthers' practice squad.

+On August 30, 2026, King was waived by the Cardinals and re-signed to the practice squad.
+On September 16, he was promoted to the active roster.

 Personal life

 King's twin brother, Kobe, played at Penn State as a linebacker and was drafted by the Minnesota Vikings in 2025.